Implicit geometric regularization in flow matching via density weighted Stein operators: Experiments

 \subsection{Synthetic Verification: Implicit Regularization}

-Before evaluating our method on complex image datasets, we first verify the "Implicit Geometric Regularization" hypothesis (Section 3.4) in a controlled high-dimensional setting.
+Before evaluating our method on complex image datasets, we first verify the "Implicit Geometric Regularization" hypothesis (Section \ref{implicit}) in a controlled high-dimensional setting.
 A fundamental challenge in Flow Matching is the "curse of dimensionality": as the dimension $D$ increases, the relative volume of the data manifold vanishes, and the vast majority of the integration domain becomes empty "void" space.

-\textbf{Experimental Setup.} To simulate this regime, we construct a 2-dimensional ring manifold embedded in a high-dimensional space $\mathbb{R}^{20}$.
-The first two dimensions contain the data structure (a noisy circle), while the remaining 18 dimensions consist of low-magnitude Gaussian noise, representing the ambient space.
-We train both Standard FM ($\gamma=0$) and $\gamma$-FM ($\gamma=1$) on this dataset and analyze the learned vector fields by taking a 2D slice of the 20D space.
+{ \textbf{Experimental Setup.} To make the weighting mechanism visually transparent, we construct a ring-shaped target distribution in a high-dimensional ambient space $\mathbb{R}^{20}$.
+The first two coordinates contain the ring structure, while the remaining coordinates consist of low-level Gaussian noise.
+We then train both standard FM $(\gamma=0)$ and $\gamma$-FM $(\gamma=1)$, and visualize a two-dimensional slice of the learned fields.
+For this toy experiment, we use the same practical shared-time ordering surrogate as in the main experiments, and inspect a late interpolation slice at $t=0.85$ so that the ring-support region, the center void, and the outside-support region are visually separated.